Disentanglement of Topological and Dynamical Fields in 3d Higher-Spin Theory within Shifted Homotopy Approach: Shifted solution

 Now it is interesting to compare this family of shifts $\delta W_1$ with the shift $\delta \omega^{top}$ \eqref{dw_old} found in \cite{Vasiliev:1992ix}.
 To this end, we split $C^{dyn}(y,\psi_1)$ into even and odd parts

 {where}

 Here $C^{dyn}_+(y,\psi_1)$ and $C^{dyn}_-(y,\psi_1)$ describe bosons and fermions, respectively.
 In these terms, the difference between \eqref{dW_found} and \eqref{dw_old} takes form

-On the {\it r.h.s.} we find two $D_0$-exact expressions in the second row (cf. \eqref{D0exact}) and two non-exact in the third.
-Note that here the parity of $C^{dyn}_\pm$ plays an important role.
+On the {\it r.h.s.} one finds the first two terms to be $D_0$-exact and the other two terms to be $D_0$-closed but non-exact.
+Note that here the parity of $C^{dyn}_{\pm}$ plays an important role.
 Indeed, by \eqref{ABC}, \eqref{D0_ABC}

-Hence, the two terms in the third line of (\ref{coh}) belong to non-trivial $D_0$-cohomology.
+Hence, the last two terms in the (\ref{coh}) belong to non-trivial $D_0$-cohomology.

 Thus, as anticipated, the difference $(\delta W_1 - \delta \omega^{top} \psi_2)$ is $D_0$-closed, which implies that equation \eqref{Goal} is solved.
-However, the old shift $\delta \omega^{top}$ cannot be reproduced within the shifted homotopy setup of this paper: free parameters $\alpha_1, \alpha_2$ only affect the gauge transformation while $(\delta W_1 - \delta \omega^{top} \psi_2)$ belongs to a non-zero $D_0$-cohomology class.
+However, the old shift $\delta \omega^{top}$ cannot be reproduced within the shifted homotopy setup of this paper: free parameters $\alpha_1, \alpha_2$ only affect the gauge transformation, while $(\delta W_1 - \delta \omega^{top} \psi_2)$ belongs to a non-zero $D_0$-cohomology class.
 It would be interesting to find an extension of the shifted homotopy approach rich enough to reproduce the $D_0$-cohomological terms as well and, in particular, the shift of variables of \cite{Vasiliev:1992ix}.